Jason V. Brock: Biography

 Brock was born in Charlotte, North Carolina of mixed racial heritage, and has dyslexia.
-His father was a freelance journalist and graphic designer.
+His father, James Brock, was a freelance journalist and graphic designer.
 His stepfather, Danny Thomas, was a drummer for the 13th Floor Elevators.
 As a teenager, Brock led the progressive rock/avant-garde band ChiaroscurO in Charlotte for about five years; the band had several lineup changes, but played live on a regular basis, and produced multiple original demos which Brock is remastering for eventual release, along with new material.
-He also assisted his father, James Brock, in writing and design.
+He also assisted his father in writing and design.
 He later worked for James Robert Smith (editor, and author, The Flock) at a comic book store where he met many like-minded individuals and honed his creative writing and artistic skills.
 After that, he worked as a graphic designer for Morris Costumes in their catalog department, then as an artist's apprentice for Pat Piro, and later as an audio engineer trainee at Reflection Sound Studio under Mark Williams, in addition to assisting on several low-budget movie efforts in his spare time (including a brief period with filmmakers Harry Joyner and Jet Eller).

 Brock has lived on the West Coast since 1993, spending time in Seattle, Los Angeles and Vancouver, Washington.
 He has been married to writer and computer technologist Sunni K Brock since 2004.
-He is a longtime ethical vegetarian and animal rights enthusiast, politically liberal, and has characterized himself as a "soft" atheist with "Buddhist and Hindu leanings".
+A practicing Stoic, he is a longtime ethical vegetarian and animal rights enthusiast, politically liberal, and has characterized himself as a "soft" atheist with "Buddhist and Hindu leanings".
 He describes his written work as Dark Magical Realism.
 Prior to becoming a full-time creative, he was an award-winning Field Service Engineer and Regional Manager for several photo companies (Kits/Ritz Cameras, Konica Quality Photo West) before working as a Product Specialist for Fuji Photo Film; he left to form (with his wife) JaSunni Productions, LLC in 2005.